attaswift/BTree/README.md

     position in the tree, as described by the [`BTreePath`][BTreePath] protocol.
-The methods directly provided by this protocol are too low-level for convenient use, but the protocol has extension methods built on top of these that support familiar concepts like moving back and forth step by step, jumping to a specific position in the tree, or looking up a particular key.
+The methods directly provided by this protocol are too low-level for convenient use, but the protocol has extension methods built on top of these that support familiar concepts like moving back and forth step by step, jumping to a specific offset in the tree, or looking up a particular key.

     Indexes, generators and cursors use their particular implementation of `BTreePath` to represent their own path flavors.
 All three of them maintain a path of nodes from the root of the tree to a particular